comunica/Article-ISWC2023-SolidQuery/content/solid.md

 ### Requirements for query engines

-Instead of requiring all application developers to reinvent the wheel by manually discovering application-relevant elements within data vaults, this can be abstracted away behind declarative queries that are to be executed by reusable query engines.
+Instead of requiring all application developers to reinvent the wheel by manually discovering application-relevant elements within data vaults, this can be abstracted away behind declarative queries.
 This also makes applications robust against changes or additions within the Solid protocol, where this only requires changes within the underlying query engine, as the application's declarative query can remain unchanged.
-As such, for the remainder of this article, we consider query engines taking up the task of finding data within and across data vaults.
+As such, we consider query engines for finding data within and across data vaults.

 The [Solid protocol](cite:cites spec:solidprotocol) only establishes a minimal set of ground-rules to make data vaults and applications interoperable.
-Below, we list the requirements that query agents have if they want to provide query execution over one or more data vaults.
+Below, we list the requirements that query agents need to have for enabling query execution over data vaults.

 1. **Mapping query to a sequence of HTTP requests**:
-The query engine MUST have the ability to convert a declarative query into a sequence of one or more HTTP requests within or across data vaults.
+Convert a query into a sequence of HTTP requests across data vaults.

 2. **Discovery and usage of LDP storage**:
-When given a link to a WebID profile, the query engine MUST be able discover and follow the `pim:storage` link to the storage root of the vault.
-Additionally, the query engine MUST be able to identify an LDP basic container, and follow (a subset of) links towards the resources within this container.
+Discover and follow the `pim:storage` link in a WebID profile to the storage root of the vault, identify an LDP basic container, and follow (a subset of) links towards the resources within this container.

 3. **Discovery and usage of type indexes**:
-The query engine MUST be able to discover and follow type index links from the WebID profile, and handle (a subset of) the type registration links.
+Discover and follow type index links from the WebID profile, and handle (a subset of) the type registration links.

 4. **Variability of vault structures**:
-The query engine SHOULD NOT make assumptions about the location of certain data within specific vaults without having an explicit and discoverable link path to it, e.g. via LDP storage or type indexes.
+Make no assumptions about the location of certain data within vaults without an explicit and discoverable link path to it, e.g. via LDP storage or type indexes.
 This is important for the interoperability of Solid apps because different apps or user preferences may lead to the storage of similar data in different locations within vaults.

 5. **Authenticated requests**:
-To enable queries over private resources, the agent SHOULD be able to authenticate itself to the query engine using its WebID.
-The query engine can then use the authenticated session on behalf of the user to perform authorized HTTP requests over private resources.
+Perform authenticated HTTP requests on behalf of the user after authentication with a WebID, to enable querying over private resources.

 While these requirements apply to both read and write queries, we will focus on read-only queries for the remainder of this article.
 Furthermore, given the Linked Data nature of Solid, we will focus on queries using the [SPARQL query language](cite:cites spec:sparqllang) for the remainder of this article.
-Nevertheless, these concepts can also be applied to write queries and other query languages.
+Nevertheless, these concepts can also be applied to write-queries and other query languages.